Straight Shot, Logo

 The Proof Is In The Pudding!

-Former Emmy Award-Winning Producer and Writer For NBC News
+- Written by Former Emmy Award-Winning Producer and Writer For NBC News, Courtney Clark

 Daniel Dunne